zchee/golang-wiki/Mobile.md

 ```

 Build command will build an APK named basic.apk.
+if an AndroidManifest.xml is defined in the package directory, it is added to the APK output.
+Otherwise, a default manifest is generated.

 If you have [adb](http://developer.android.com/tools/help/adb.html) command installed on your machine, you can use `gomobile install` to build and push the APK to your mobile device.